rainbowchook/face-app-api/README.md

 On successful creation of the stack following a <code>cdk deploy</code>:

 1. Go to the AWS management console and navigate to EC2 > Instances.
-A new instance will be spun up with the INstance State being 'RUNNING' and the Status Check will be completed.
+A new instance will be spun up with the Instance State being 'RUNNING' and the Status Check will be completed.
 2. Click on the EC2 instance link.
 The public address can be copied to the REACT_APP_SERVER_URL environment variable in the front end client's deployment project settings in Vercel.
 A new deployment must be triggered to make use of the new value of the environment variable.
 3. Click on 'Connect'.
 The instance ID can be copied from here.
 4. Again, click on 'Connect' to open an SSH connection to the EC2 instance with the keypair specified in the CDK script.